Nakamoto: Deputy involved in deadly morning crash was driving with a suspended license

 Officials said Casco showed no signs of impairment.
 A toxicology test for Robertson is still pending.

-The WBRZ Investigative Unit learned later Friday, Casco, the deputy, was driving with a suspended license.
-State Police told WBRZ's chief investigator, Chris Nakamoto, Casco will be issued a ticket and was not allowed to drive away from the scene of the crash Friday morning.
+On Friday, state police told WBRZ's chief investigator Chris Nakamoto that Casco would be issued a ticket and that he was not allowed to drive away from the scene of the crash that morning.

 State Police said troopers did not immediately issue the ticket when the crash happened overnight because troopers were trying to locate the victim's family.